Menstruation

 In addition, acupuncture can address everyday concerns like nausea, digestive changes, swelling, and fatigue.
 If you’re navigating the challenges of pregnancy, acupuncture can be a safe and supportive companion on your path toward parenthood.

-Menopause
+Perimenopause and Menopause